-Canada is a very international and diverse country, and that’s reflected at DSV and on Gabriel’s team.
+Canada is a very international and diverse country, and that’s reflected in DSV and in Gabriel’s team.

 Gabriel contributes to the international atmosphere in the office.
 He is from Venezuela and worked out of Panama prior to moving to Toronto.
-He traveled across Middle and South America and views traveling as a big opportunity:
+He travelled across Middle and South America and views travelling as a big opportunity:

 Mergim, Senior Freight Forwarder, Road Division